How Do You Attract More Clients?

 With professional services being invisible until activated, the most friendly and encouraging approach is describing the professional service and as many other reassuring factors as possible very clearly to suitable potential clients.

-That might seem obvious, but many websites are written more to describe services provided than to attract clients.
+That might seem obvious, but many websites are written more to describe services provided than to findclients.
 They sort of say "Hi!
 Our services are wonderful..." and that's all.
 In relationship-building terms, there's a lot missing.

 However, the way you optimise a website (or leaflet or advert for that matter) for human choice is quite involved.
 There are many small adjustments to wording you can use.